rayh/xcoder/README.md

 	# Get a list of tasks
 	xcoder -T

-This is a bit of a work-in-progress and an attempt to allow projects to provide a minimal declaration of how thier artifacts should be built and where they should go.
+This is a bit of a work-in-progress and an attempt to allow projects to provide a minimal declaration of how their artifacts should be built and where they should go.
 Integration with CI (Jenkins, for example) or just running locally from the command line should be simple.

 ## Feedback